fcurella/django-fakery/README.rst

     )

-If you want to assign a value returned by a method on the instance, you can pass the method's argument to the ``Lazy`` object:
+If you want to assign a value returned by a method on the instance, you can pass the method's arguments to the ``Lazy`` object:

 .. code-block:: python